zzyAnna/RAGEN/README.md

 **2025.4.16 Update:**

 We recently noticed that a [third-party website](https://ragen-ai.com) has been created using our project's name and content.
-While we appreciate the interest in the project, we’d like to clarify that this GitHub repository is the official and primary source for all code, updates, and documentation.
+While we appreciate the interest in the project, we'd like to clarify that this GitHub repository is the official and primary source for all code, updates, and documentation.
 If we launch an official website in the future, it will be explicitly linked here.

 Thank you for your support and understanding!